tempelaar-team/qclab-dev/docs/user_guide/model_dev.rst

 ~~~~~~~~~~~~~~~~~~

+Derivatives of the Hamiltonian with respect to each classical coordinate (refered to here as gradients) are automatically calculated in QC Lab using a
-By Default, QC Lab calculates gradients numerically with finite differences.
-This can in many cases be avoided by providing ingredients
+finite difference method.
+This can cause significant computational overhead and can be avoided by providing ingredients
 that return the gradients based on analytic formulas.
 The gradient of the classical Hamiltonian in the spin-boson model is given by

 .. math::